Daniel Wyatt on Mastering Electronic Dance Music.

 When I have the stems, in whatever way they are delivered to me, I have incredible flexibility to rebalance the mix elements, side-chain the bass harder, cut low-end on the vocal, or finesse anything that I hear that would make an improvement.
 In my opinion, stem mastering is simply a much more creative and satisfying experience for both client and the engineer.
 Overall, it involves a lot of limiting (often serial), saturation, and de-essing - both on the final stereo output, and on the individual elements.

-The first thing I turn to is the Inflator.
-This plug-in is sheer magic!
+The first thing I turn to is the Inflator (Exciter Plugin).
+This plugin is sheer magic!
 It's as simple and elegant as it is powerful.
 To me, it's a very clean, single-flavor saturator that creates clean sonic density in a musically flattering way.
 For countless years there has only been one choice of 'saturator' on my stereo master - the Inflator.

 Next is the SuprEsser.
 With all of the limiting and serial limiting that needs to happen to create EDM loudness, occasionally there's an excess build up and a concentration of energy in the mid-range.
 That's just an artifact of intensification of sound that happens with limiting.
 To fix that, I use subtle amounts of de-essing on the individual elements or stems, and a small amount of de-essing of the stereo output.
 The Oxford SuprEsser is the best designed, best sounding de-esser ever for mastering.
 The interface allows you to zoom in on exactly which band of sibilance is offending the ear, and then to surgically control that band, while preserving the good mid-range and high-end in the mix.

-Then there's the Oxford Limiter.
+Then there's the Oxford Limiter (True Peak Limiter Plugin).
 For me what always separates the good single-band limiters from the great ones for EDM mastering is how the limiter retains the low-frequency dynamics while accomplishing extreme amounts of limiting.
 Many limiters can sound pretty good until you really start to push them - then you begin to hear crunchy distortion, or the low-end just disappears.
 One of the most impressive qualities of the Oxford Limiter is its ability to do a boatload of limiting without sacrificing the dynamics in the low-end.
 It can make things extremely loud with out distorting.

 Interview and editorial provided by Rich Tozzoli